 Look Here: Creating a Focal Point with Paint

 If you’ve read enough HOME magazine, watched enough HGTV, or browsed Pinterest a little longer than you intended (Who, me?
 No, never!), you are familiar with the concept of creating a focal point in a room.
 It’s that first sight you see upon entering; it’s that place that highlights the area where the lines of a room meet.
-While many people arrange artwork and furniture groupings to make a point of focus, a residential painting project is another easy, economical and customizable way to create a focal point in a room.
+While many people arrange artwork and furniture groupings to make a point of focus, using paint is another easy, economical and customizable way to create a focal point in a room.

 This can be as simple as priming, rolling and edging a new splash of color, or it might involve the tedious but worthwhile process of stenciling.
 From ceilings to floors to bathtubs (yes, bathtubs!), using paint to form a focal point allows you to bring a unique, personalized design to a room.